serilog/serilog-settings-appsettings/README.md

     <add key="serilog:minimum-level:override:Microsoft.AspNetCore.Mvc" value="Error" />
 ```

-See the [Serilog documentation](https://github.com/serilog/serilog/wiki/AppSettings) for further information.
+### Filtering

+Filters can be specified using the _Serilog.Filters.Expressions_ package; see the [README](https://github.com/serilog/serilog-filters-expressions) there for more information.